We regularly host online webinars to give you the chance to find out more about our courses and what studying at Brunel is like.

 - The project modules enable a more sustained engagement in which detailed knowledge and understanding are tested.

-Our undergraduate programmes are designed to sharpen creative and analytical skills and develop confidence in working in teams and in problem-solving techniques.
+The undergraduate programmes are designed to sharpen creative and analytical skills and develop confidence in working in teams and in problem solving-techniques.
+Such skills appeal to employers across the spectrum.

 This course prepares you for a career within the digital games industry or allows specialisation within the field of Digital Games.
 Specifically, the course is tailored to fit the role of ‘Games Designer’ providing you with the communication, critical thinking and production skills required by this role.